joamats/feup-InformationSystems/docs/Report.md

 * Each **partner package** must be associated with an existing event, and have a unique name and associated perks.

-* When it comes to registration, there are 3 different roles for **persons**: participant, speaker, and staff.
+* When it comes to registration, there are 4 different roles for **persons**: organizer, participant, speaker, and staff.
 Each person must have a unique identifying number, name, email, and phone number.

 * For the registration of supportive entities, there are 2 types of **entity**: sponsor and partner.
 Each entity must have a unique identifying number, name, logotype.
 A website link may be inserted.

 * Additionally, each:

+    * **organizer** must have a name, email, password, address, and VAT number.
+A logotype is optional.
+A unique identifying number should be generated to each one of them.

     * **participant** must be associated with an existing event and have an address, a VAT number, and a chosen package.
 If the event is paid, a payment validation status attribute is created, set not paid as default.

     * **speaker** must be associated with an existing event and have a title, profile picture, subject of talk, and abstract.

     * **staff** member must be associated with an existing event and have a department and a password.
-A profile picture, existence of subordinates, and hierarchical superior are optional.
+A profile picture is optional.

     * **sponsor**  must be associated with an existing event, have a chosen package, a financial amount of support, and a payment validation status (initialized as not paid).
 The financial amount of support must be according to the chosen package.